AbeerUrRahim/invoice-expense-saas/RAILWAY_DEPLOYMENT.md

 2. **Configure the UI service**:
    - Railway will use the `railway.json` in the `ui/` directory
-   - The UI will be built using the Dockerfile in `ui/ui-main/`
+   - The UI will be built using `Dockerfile.ui` in the root directory

 3. **Set Environment Variables** for the UI:
    ```